dashingsoft/pyarmor/docs/man.rst

 Or specify the project path at the end::

     pyarmor build /path/to/project

+The option ``--no-runtime`` may impact on the :ref:`bootstrap code`, the bootstrap code will make absolute import without leading dots in entry script.

 About option ``--platform`` and ``--package-runtime``, refer to command `obfuscate`_